What Clients Need To Know About Web Site Design:

 What's in a (Domain) Name?

-Every company or individual should own their legal name if it's still available.
 If you own more than one name, several names can point to a single web site.

 How Domain Names Work?